PsykomantaBrain/FreePIE.SpaceMice/README.md

 Currently the plugin targets the SpaceMouse Pro device specifically `V: 0x046D P: 0xC62B`.
-I have a SpaceNavigator as well, which I will probably add support for as well.
+I have tested the original SpaceNavigator as well `V: 0x046D P:0xC626`, which also worked fine.

-Support currently only includes polling the six motion axes, no button reports yet, (those are contained in HID reports where the first byte is `0x03`, still need to add them)
+Support currently includes polling the six motion axes, and up to 32 buttons.

 Polling the device via HID bypasses the default 3DxWare driver completely, so configuring the device there won't have an effect on the reported values in freepie.
 This is necessary because the 3Dx driver only sends input to the window that is currently focused, so naturally that won't do for a FreePIE plug-in.

+Mind however, that buttons will likely be configured in the driver to do something by default, and the Plugin will read them regardless of what the driver has assigned to them.
+To avoid conflicts, you can either assign all buttons as `Disabled`  in the target application's (not FreePIE) 3dx profile, then use FreePIE to do your own button binding; or just bind them using the original driver itself.

 # Installation